andrewindechemain/Address-Mgt-Tool/README.md

 </ul>
 ## <h3>Starting Project in a Dockerized Environment</h3>
 <p>Use https://docs.docker.com/engine/install/ubuntu/ for instructions on installing and configuring docker.</p>
-    1. Install docker to create a virtualized container that will be used to run the python app 2.Run docker using: <b>docker compose up [OPTIONS] [SERVICE...]</b>
+    1.Install docker to create a virtualized container that will be used to run the python app 2.Run the docker deamon service.
+Open docker app on supported os.
+    3.Building container: docker build -t {app-name} .
+    4.Running the container: docker build -t {app-name} .
+    5.Run docker using: docker login -u username -p password for password protected container

 ## <h3>Starting Project in a Python Virtual Environment</h3>